 - Click Edit Metadata.

-- Expand the Label field using the on the right.
+- Expand the Label field using the icon.

 - Under Create Conditional Format Criteria, click Add Format (or Edit Formats once some are defined).